-By default, this field is not checked, and the Nagle algorithm is disabled.
-Select this field to enable the Nagle algorithm.
+By default, this field is selected, and the Nagle algorithm is enabled.
+Unselect this field to disable the Nagle algorithm.

 Enable Nagle Algorithm for the IIS Web Server:

 When checked, the Nagle algorithm is used for connections from the Microsoft Internet Informations Services (IIS) Web Server to the application server.